-- (a) The Government / public sector entity is committed to make data open by default in conformance with Protection of Information and State Documents", Law No. 16, 2014 and Law of Protection of Personal Data, No. 30, 2018 to support innovation and productivity improvements across all major sectors in Bahrain. - (b) Wherever possible, the Government / public sector must ensure free, easy to use, high quality and reliable data in various formats. - (c) The Government / public sector must uphold the highest standards of security and privacy for the individual, commercial and national data. - (d) The Government / public sector must build strategic partnerships with the public, private and research institutions and leverage public data for the social and economic benefit of the constituents of Bahrain.
+- (a) The Government and public sector entities are committed to openness and transparency by making data open by default in conformance with Law No. 16, 2014 (Protection of State Information and Documents) and its amendment by virtue of Legislative Decree No. 14 of 2023, and Law No. 30 of 2018 (Protection of Personal Data) in order to support innovation and productivity improvements across all major sectors in Bahrain. - (b) Wherever possible, the Government and public sector entities must ensure free, easy to use, high quality and reliable data in various formats. - (c) The Government and public sector entities must uphold the highest standards of security and privacy for the individual, commercial and national data. - (d) The Government and public sector entities must evaluate the impacts, benefits and risks of open data initiatives including evaluation of the datasets being published.